DeepWok/pynqcaht/labs/lab1.md

 ![Vivado New Project Wizard Summary](/images/new_project_summary.png)

-> Board part troubleshooting: If you are unable to find the PYNQ-Z1 board part (xc7z020-1clg400c), refer to the troubleshooting section in [debug.md](../debug.md/#board-parts-not-found).
+> Board part troubleshooting: If you are unable to find the PYNQ-Z1 board, refer to the troubleshooting section in [debug.md](../debug.md/#board-parts-not-found).
+Note that instead of clicking on `Boards`, you may also directly select from `Parts` the board part part (xc7z020-1clg400c).

 ### Creating the block design